OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 and checkerboard on it.
 Click on that and select **Profile surface map**.
 The `@PERMANENT` mapset is automatically searched.
 If the map isn't automatically listed, again pick the `elevation` map as the raster layer and press :guilabel:`Ok`.
-The second button in from the left allows you to set out the profile line, click it then mark out a few points on the `Map Display` canvas.
+In the `GRASS Profile Analysis Tool` window select the second button from the left, it allows you to set out the profile line, click it then mark out a few points on the `Map Display` canvas.
 When done go back to the Profile window and click on the eyeball button to create the plot.
 Click on the I/O button of the far